tumblr tracker

 ALOHA!
 Subscribe today to receive free Oahu Updates!

-The best Honolulu restaurants, outside of Waikiki, will leave you in awe, with satisfied smiles, and cravings for more!
-Here's a selection for all budgets and tastes from heavy hitters like Alan Wong's and Roy's Restaurant to local hole-in-the-wall places like Ethel's, and foodie favorites like Shokudo.
+Discover some of the best restaurants in Honolulu, just outside of Waikiki, that will leave you in awe with satisfied smiles and cravings for more!
+Here's a selection for all budgets and tastes from heavy hitters like Merriman's Honolulu, Kapa Hale, and Roy's Restaurant to local hole-in-the-wall places like Ethel's, and foodie favorites like Helena's and Shokudo.

 Top chefs, elegant settings, culinary creations at its best, and lots of WOW factor!
-Make a reservation, get dressed up, and set out on the town for Oahu’s best Honolulu restaurants!
+Make a reservation, get dressed up, and set out on the town for the following best restaurants in Honolulu!
+Make a point to try them all!

 1. Hoku’s Kahala